IdhamTryCode/analytics-engine/mcp-server/README.md

 ### `.env` File Support

-Wren MCP Server supports an `.env` file for easier environment configuration.
+Analytics MCP Server supports an `.env` file for easier environment configuration.
 You can define all the required environment variables in this file.

 ---